-Partnership with Start a Library: KAM partnered with Start-a-Library to enhance literacy in primary schools across the country through establishment of libraries.
-Under the partnership, we participated in the national read aloud campaign, an initiative that united 152,344 learners from 863 schools across 45 counties in Kenya.
-Launched in November 2023 and culminating on July 12, 2024, the National Reading Day emphasized the power of collective voices in advocating for change.
+partnership with Start a Library: KAM partnered with Start-a-Library to enhance literacy in primary schools across the country through establishment of libraries.
+Under the partnership, we participated in the national read aloud campaign, an initiative that united I 52,344 learners from 863 schools across 45 counties in Kenya.
+Launched in November 2023 and culminating on July I2, 2024, aligned with the National Reading Day, emphasizing the power of collective voices in advocating for change.

-Manufacturers' Tree Planting Initiative: KAM signed a Framework for Cooperation with Kenya Forest Services (KFS) to rehabilitate 10,000 hectares of degraded forest areas across the country.
-The framework envisioned rehabilitating different forests across the country with specific focus on KAM areas of operation which cut across 41 counties.
+KAM signed a Framework for Cooperation with Kenya Forest Services (KFS) to rehabilitate 10,000 hectares of degraded forest areas across the country.
+The framework envisioned rehabilitating different forests across the country with specific focus in KAM areas of operation which cuts across 41 counties.
 The initiative seeks to support the government agenda to plant 15 billion trees by 2032.